 Vitamin A: A fat-soluble vitamin that is essential for children’s vision.
 At the same time, it can improve children’s immunity, have an antibacterial effect, and can ensure that children’s young gums, respiratory tract and urinary tract remain moist.

 In addition to enhancing the immune response of children, it can also promote the growth of tissues in the body and repair bones.
-Moreover, vitamin A is also the focus of our attention, because it can provide effective protection for children who are prone to eye diseases.
+Moreover, vitamin A is also the focus of our attention, because it can provide effective protection for children who are prone to eye health.
 In this case, parents must include enough vitamin A food in their children’s diet plan.

 Vitamin C: A water-soluble vitamin that can prevent a variety of viral and bacterial infections.
 Children are easily injured when they are young, but don’t worry, vitamin C can promote wound healing and fight infection.
 This beneficial vitamin is mainly found in citrus fruits and is good for skin, gums, teeth, bones and cartilage.